MediaCP Manual

 5. WHMCS Billing Provisioning Module

-6. Branding your platform
+6. Login to your cloud platform

 7. Activating VOD on Customer Plan